davekerber/vagrant-example/README.markdown

 The box is is running Ubuntu 12.04

-With this setup, you should be able to immediatley start building Ruby apps that use PosgreSQL
+With this setup, you should be able to immediately start building Ruby apps that use PostgreSQL

 ## Usage
 	git clone git://github.com/davekerber/vagrant-example.git